Powell River Salmon Society

 Hatchery

 This facility has long served as our hub for incubating and rearing juvenile salmon.
 Located 10 km upstream on Lang Creek, nearly 1.5 million salmon fry get released from this facility every year.
 For biosecurity reasons, this site is not open to the public.
-This facility has 10 tubs and 9 throughs for rearing fry and smolts.
+This facility has 10 tubs and 9 troughs for rearing fry and smolts.

 Mill